pujoheadsoft/purescript-cleanarchitecture-halogen-run/README.md

-# purescript-pmock-example-extensible-effects
+# purescript-example-halogen-cleanarchitecture-extensible-effects
-PureScript pmock example.
+PureScript Halogen example.

-It uses a `Clean architecture` with Extensible Effects (`purescript-run`).
+It uses a `Clean Architecture` with `Extensible Effects (purescript-run)`.